Efficient quantification on large-scale networks: Experiments and discussion

-\paragraph{Evaluation setting} We use 5-fold cross-validation (CV) to estimate the out-of-sample MAE.
+We use 5-fold cross-validation (CV) to estimate the out-of-sample AE.
 The set of nodes is divided in 5 equally-sized, disjoint partitions.
 In turn, 4 folds are used as development set, while the remaining fold is reserved for test evaluation.
 In each development set, $25\%$ of the data is held out as validation set to perform model selection via grid search; an additional $12.5\%$ of the data is held out for calibration (which is required by quantification methods such as PCC, PACC, HDy, DyS, SLD); the remaining $62.5\%$ of the development data is used for training.
-The model configuration achieving the lowest MAE estimated from $100$ instances of the artificial prevalence protocol (Sec.~\ref{sec:quantification}) applied on the validation set is then evaluated on the corresponding test set.
-The average MAE score estimated via the APP protocol on each of the 5 test folds is reported, along with the standard deviation.
+The model configuration achieving the lowest AE estimated from $100$ instances of the artificial prevalence protocol (Section~\ref{sec:quantification}) applied on the validation set is then evaluated on the corresponding test set.
+The average AE score estimated via the APP protocol on each of the 5 test folds is reported, along with the standard deviation.
 We remark that all combinations of models, hyper-parameters and quantification methods are trained and evaluated on the same data splits to ensure fairness.
-Further information to reproduce the experiments, including hyper-parameter grids and training details, are available in the Supplementary Material.
+Further information allowing to reproduce the experiments is provided in the code repository.